Red Rovers: Goliad Massacre

-Mexican president Antonio López de Santa Anna had ordered General José de Urrea to treat the rebels and their supporters as pirates and to have them executed as such.
+The Red Rovers are primarily commemorated for their tragic role as victims of the Goliad Massacre.
+In this devastating event, a substantial majority of the band, as well as approximately 400 men of the Texan army, met their demise following an order issued by Mexican President Antonio Lopez de Santa Anna which ordered General José de Urrea to execute any Texan he came across.
 As a result, the majority of the Red Rovers, including two of Shackelford's sons, were killed in the Goliad massacre on March 27, 1836, along with hundreds of others.
 Shackelford himself was spared execution since his skills as a doctor could be used to treat Mexican soldiers.
-He would ultimately be released and return to Alabama, where he was thought dead, and given a hero's welcome.
+He would ultimately be released and return to Alabama, where he was thought dead.
 Four of the men, Zachariah S. Brooks, Dillard Cooper, Isaac D. Hamilton, and Wilson Simpson, escaped the slaughter.
 The four men traveled together at night to avoid capture and eventually found their way to other Texas forces and safety.